ibm-cloud-docs/vpc/par-about.md

 1. Ensure that you have [created a VPC](/docs/vpc?topic=vpc-getting-started&interface=ui#create-and-configure-vpc) and all the needed resources (if not already present).
 1. [Create your public address range](/docs/vpc?topic=vpc-par-creating&interface=ui).
-1. [Bind, unbind,and move public address ranges](/docs/vpc?topic=vpc-par-unbinding-binding&interface=ui) after creating a public address range.
+1. [Bind, unbind, and move public address ranges](/docs/vpc?topic=vpc-par-unbinding-binding&interface=ui) after creating a public address range.
 1. [Configure an ingress routing table for your VPC](/docs/vpc?topic=vpc-about-custom-routes&interface=ui) by adding routes that direct traffic to the next-hop IP of the target appliance, using the public IP address range as the destination.
 These routes direct public internet traffic to a next-hop within the VPC, such as a Network Functions Virtualization (NFV) instance, router, firewall, or load balancer.

    The next-hop IP must be an IP address that is bound to a network interface on a subnet in the route's zone for ingress routing.